Misakihime21/UE_PlatformGame/README.md

 + kills count;
 + non-static damage - it's gonna look better if the damage is within the certain range, like 20-30;
 + health sphere aren't used with full HP + UI;
++ new look for menu (pictures, etc.);

+- pause;
+- UI booster timer;
+- color code for ledges when it's climbable;
-- AI generated pictures for menu;
+- parent class for platforms and collectables;
+-

+- Gideon turning when is attacked in the back;

 - jumps aren't working properly  - maybe waiting for animation to stop; \\cant jump from running
 - Shinbi's attack bug sometimes and doesn't reset

-- Gideon turning when is attacked in the back

 - bug when jumps on the moving actors - character is thrown away from the Y0 route;
 	partly fixed: from Movement Input disabled Get Control Rotation. + added blocking volume